Clustering by Orthogonal NMF Model and Non-Convex Penalty Optimization: Obtaining a Stationary Point of

 \section{Obtaining a Stationary Point of \eqref{eqn: onmf prob PP}}

 In accordance with Theorem \ref{thm: stationary pont} and Theorem \ref{thm: exact penalty}, we need to obtain a stationary solution for problem \eqref{eqn: onmf prob PP smooth} and a d-stationary solution for problem \eqref{eqn: onmf prob PP nsmooth}, respectively.
-In view of the separable constraint structure for $\Wb$ and $\Hb$, the PALM algorithm in \cite{PALM_2014} is particularly efficient in handling the considered penalized problems.
+In view of the separable constraint structure for $\Wb$ and $\Hb$, the PALM algorithm in \cite{PALM_2014} is particularly efficient in handling the two problems.